“Property is the pivot of civilization.” Leon Samson

 It is presumed that household property in Uganda is co-owned.
 Indirect non-financial contribution such as caring for children is used to justify such interest of a spouse.

 CRITIQUE IN THE LIGHT OF THE CURRENT TREND IN AFRICA/ RECOMMENDATIONS

-Several years after the 1992 Constitution came into force, Ghana still lacks legislation as Article 22 clearly dictates that parliament should enact legislation spelling out spousal property rights.
+Several years after the 1992 Constitution came into force, Ghana still lacks legislation as Article 22 clearly dictates that parliament should enact legislations spelling out spousal property rights.
 This has given wide discretionary powers to the court to define and determine among others what constitutes matrimonial property as well as how the properties should be distributed.
 Hence, the just, conscionable and equitable nature in the division of matrimonial property intended by the 1992 Constitution would not be achieved.
 This will clear all ambiguity.
-As to whether the definition the courts have given to “joint property” as used by the drafters in Article 22 of the 1992 Constitution is what was originally intended is even not clear.
+As to whether the definition the courts have given to “joint property” as used by the drafters in Article 22 is as was intended is even in question.